Uncovering smooth structures in single-cell data with PCS-guided neighbor embeddings: Results

-{{{\it \emph{NESS-assisted NE algorithms improves substantively standard NE algorithms under default GCPs.}}} Lastly, we observe that while conventional application of NE algorithms under their respective default hyperparameters appeared to effectively capture the underlying biological structure in some datasets, such as Murine Intestinal dataset (Supplement Figure \ref{supp.fig.19}), it may introduce significant artifacts in other datasets.
-For example, applying t-SNE with its default GCP (\texttt{perplexity}=30 in R) to the Mouse Hema dataset led to artificial fragmentation of erythrocytes (ERY) into small clusters, and separated dendritic cells (DC) from the main developmental trajectory (Figure \ref{fig.3}e, first panel, artifacts highlighted in red circles).
-Similarly, default applications of PhateR (default GCP \texttt{knn}=5 in R), t-SNE (default GCP \texttt{perplexity}=30 in R), and UMAP (default GCP \texttt{n\_neighbors}=15 in R) to the iPSC dataset generated low-dimensional embeddings that fail to capture the lineage relationship (Supplementary Figure \ref{supp.fig.4}b) between the primitive streak population at day 2-2.5, and the downstream differentiated endodermal and mesodermal cells at day 3 (Figure \ref{fig.3}e, last three panels, artifacts highlighted in red circles).
-In contrast, NESS-assisted embeddings corrected these distortions--for example, in the NESS-assisted t-SNE embeddings of Mouse Hema dataset (the second rows of Figures \ref{fig.2}a and \ref{fig.3}a under ``High GCP", which is the NESS recommended GCP) and in the NESS-assisted PhateR embeddings of iPSC dataset (the third rows of Figures \ref{fig.2}a and \ref{fig.3}a under ``High GCP").
-These results highlight the benefits and improvements from integrating NESS into routine single-cell analysis pipelines that utilize NE algorithms.}
+{{{\it \emph{NESS-assisted NE algorithms improves standard NE algorithms under default GCPs.}}} We observe that while conventional application of NE algorithms under their respective default hyperparameters appeared to effectively capture the underlying biological structure in some datasets, such as Murine Intestinal dataset (Supplement Figure \ref{supp.fig.9}), it may introduce significant artifacts in other datasets. \red{For example, applying t-SNE with its default GCP (\texttt{perplexity}=30 in R) to the Mouse Hema dataset led to artificial fragmentation of erythrocytes (ERY) into small clusters, and separated dendritic cells (DC) from the main developmental trajectory (Figure \ref{fig.4new}a, artifacts highlighted in red circles).
+Default applications of PhateR (default GCP \texttt{knn}=5 in R), t-SNE (default GCP \texttt{perplexity}=30 in R), and UMAP (default GCP \texttt{n\_neighbors}=15 in R) to the iPSC dataset generated low-dimensional embeddings that fail to capture the lineage relationship (Supplementary Figure \ref{supp.fig.4}b) between the primitive streak population at day 2-2.5, and the downstream differentiated endodermal and mesodermal cells at day 3 (Figure \ref{fig.4new}b, artifacts highlighted in red circles).
+Similarly, applying t-SNE under default GCP to the bmcite dataset also led to artificial fragmentation of regulatory T cells (Figure \ref{fig.4new}c, artifacts highlighted in red circles).
+In contrast, NESS-assisted embeddings do not exhibit similar distortions.} \red{In addition, we benchmark NESS against EMBEDR, scDEED, and DynamicViz on both simulated and real datasets.
+Across these experiments, NESS performs on par with or outperforms existing methods in selecting appropriate GCP values (Supplementary Figure \ref{supp.bench}).} These results highlight the potential benefits from integrating NESS into routine single-cell analysis pipelines that utilize NE algorithms.}

-\paragraph{NESS identifies transitional and stable cell states in diverse biological developments.} We show that NESS {combined with NE algorithms such as t-SNE or UMAP under the NESS recommended GCP} identifies transitional and stable cell populations through its local stability scores, and provides biological insights into cellular differentiation and lineage progression.
+\paragraph{NESS identifies transitional and stable cell states in diverse biological developments.} We show that NESS {combined with NE algorithms such as t-SNE or UMAP under the NESS recommended GCP} identifies transitional and stable cell populations through its local stability scores (Methods), providing biological insights into cellular differentiation and lineage progression.